keegango/lsqpy/README.md

 	y = Variable()
 	x == y + 2 # An equality constraint

 Similar to addition or subtraction, an equality constraint can only be created if two expressions have equal dimensions or if one expression is a scalar.
+In the latter case, each entry of the matrix is set equal to the scalar.

 	x = Variable(3,10)
 	y = Variable(4,10)